 In statistics, the calculation of the average assumes a normal distribution of all the recorded values, an assumption that is not true for response times.
 The average response time is a largely misleading metric.
 Benchmarks calculating this value should not be trusted.

 For this reason we use 95% percentile in our charts.
 The 95% percentile is calculated by sorting all response times in order and picking the highest value that is lower or equal to 95% of all requests.
 Picking the 95% percentile over 90% or 99% is rather arbitrary, we are working on better data structures that allow you to compare those values.
-Computing percentiles with huge amount of data efficently is not an easy task.
+Computing percentiles with a huge amount of data efficiently is not an easy task.

 Where do histograms fit in this picture?
 Code usually has different execution paths depending on input, influencing the response times heavily.
 This could be due to caching, invalid user-input leading to early exit or many other causes.